Central Disputes and Complaints Desk

-It is preferable that you take the informal route by talking to the person responsible for the problem and trying to find a satisfactory solution together.
-An academic advisor or student counsellor can offer advice or assistance with this.
-He or she can also act as a mediator if you prefer not to enter into a direct conversation with the person.
+It is preferable that you take the informal approach by talking to the person responsible for the problem and trying to find a satisfactory solution together.
+An academic advisor or student counsellor may be able to offer advice or assistance.
+He or she can also act as a mediator if you prefer not to enter into a direct conversation with the person concerned.

 There are also formal procedures which can be taken.
 These include